InsightDataScience/Sherlock/README.md

 * Docker (built on 17.12.0-ce)
 * Docker Compose (1.18.0)
 * Keras + Tensorflow

+## Transfer Learning Explained
+*Michaniki* does transfer learning and fine-tuning (two steps) on pre-trained deep CNNs using customize images.
+If you just want to setup *Michaniki*, skip to the next section.

 ## Setup environment
 #### 1. Install Docker: